WORKING AS A

 - Sales – Oh, sales… Trying to persuade anyone that my class is exactly what they need is not fun at all.
 I don’t like aggressive sales techniques, don’t want to dive into sales funnels, but I still need to post about my classes because otherwise they would not sell.
 Whenever I offer live online classes, I have this anxiety that no one will apply.
 I hope I’m not the only one. 😀 How I wish that there was a way to sell classes without engaging into sales activities… I try to be gentle with social media posts directed towards selling and I use special Facebook groups to announce and advertise classes.

 - Taxes – This is such a specific issue that I don’t know if it makes sense to share any of my experiences.
 Let me just mention, following upon the above mentioned headache, that the tax environment in Croatia and EU is very unstable, which makes it difficult to plan.
 I guess that it has to do with the ever-changing global business environment and the fact that so many businesses have gone online, which needs to be regulated.
 I often consult taxation and accounting specialists to navigate the rules, even though I come from the same background (sometimes I feel that even knowing too much is a problem).
-My strategic plans rely heavily on taxation rules and change with them, but that has to do with my intention to optimize it and balance it with my business and life plans.
+My strategic plans rely heavily on taxation rules and change with them.
+This has to do with my intention to optimize the taxes and balance them with my business and life plans.

 - Profitability – I started my business with some EU funding so I had to make a profit and loss projection and some other financial forecasts.
 And having had 10+ years at business planning, I was well-aware that business plans often don’t get realized.
 I established a sole entrepreneurship since there is a favorable local model (accounting, taxation, compliance-wise) for such a business.
 But there are also certain limits that I have to consider because of that.
 Since I ran away from a demanding corporate career, my priority is not the profit.
 I want to have a sustainable and enjoyable career and I consciously sacrifice some earnings to get there.
 So each time there is a new business idea or opportunity I ask myself if it is in line with my overall values and vision before saying yes to it.